Zuby Ejiofor: St. John's

-Ejiofor transferred to play for the St. John's Red Storm.
 During the 2023-24 season, he averaged 4.3 points, 3.1 rebounds and 1.1 blocks per game.
 On December 7, 2024, Ejiofor notched 28 points and 13 rebounds in win against Kansas State.
 On December 20, he recorded 19 points and 10 rebounds, including the game-winning shot in a 72–70 win versus Providence.
 On February 26, 2025, Ejiofor finished with 12 points, four rebounds and three assists in a victory against Butler.
 On March 8, he scored 17 points while bringing down 12 rebounds and hitting the game-winning shot in overtime in a win over Marquette.
 For his performance during the 2024–25 season, Ejiofor was named a first-team all-Big East Conference selection.